 If the wind blows much on Stephen’s Day (December 26), the grapes will be bad in the next year.

 When snow melts off the roof, the next storm will be rain.
 When the snow blows off, reckon on snow.

 The date of the first snow foretells the number of snowstorms for the winter.
 Should the year’s first snow, for example, come down on the 12th of the month, you can expect 12 more storms before the winter’s done.

-For your winter weather forecasts, check out the year’s edition of The Old Farmer’s Almanac!
+For this year’s winter weather forecasts, check out the year’s edition of The Old Farmer’s Almanac!